 The judge has broad discretion when it comes to imposing a sentence for violation of probation.
-Technically, he or she can sentence the violator to jail or prison up to the maximum possible sentence for the original charge.
-For example, a Retail Fraud First Offense probation violation can result in a sentence up to 93 days, and a felony violation of probation for a Delivery of Marijuana case can result in a prison sentence of up to 4 years.
-The judge can also add additional probation of up to two years on a misdemeanor and up to five years on a felony.
-The terms and conditions which may be ordered by the judge are numerous.
+Technically, they can sentence the violator to jail or prison up to the maximum possible sentence for the original charge.
+For example, a Retail Fraud First Offense probation violation can result in a sentence of up to 93 days.
+A felony violation of probation for a Delivery of Marijuana case can result in a prison sentence of up to 4 years.
+The judge can also add additional probation of up to two years on a misdemeanor and five years on a felony.
+The terms and conditions that can be added are numerous.

 Just because the judge can order jail or prison time for a violation of probation DOES NOT mean that he has to impose incarceration.
-Over decades of successfully representing clients in violations of probation in Oakland County, the defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have helped countless clients avoid seemingly certain sentences to jail or prison.
+Over decades of successfully representing clients in probation violations in Oakland County, the Oakland County probation violation defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have helped countless clients avoid seemingly certain sentences to jail or prison.

 Defending False Allegations of Probation Violation

-Probation officers, prosecutors, and victims frequently make false and exaggerated claims of probation violation.
+False or exaggerated claims of probation violation are frequently made by probation officers, prosecutors, and victims.
 In some cases, false positives on drug or alcohol tests can result in a probation violation.
-In other cases, honest scheduling errors or other technical issues can result in a violation even though the “violation” was not intentional or willful.
-Where many lesser defense lawyers will manipulate a client into pleading guilty rather than fighting, the defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. will stand up and fight for you when no one else can or will.
-In a surprising number of cases, we can achieve outright dismissals of the violation when different lawyers would have had their clients plead guilty.
-If a probation officer or someone else has falsely accused you of a probation violation, you need a top criminal defense attorney to defend you and help prove your innocence.
+In other cases, honest scheduling errors or other technical issues can result in a violation even though the “violation” was unintentional or willful.
+Where many lesser defense lawyers will manipulate a client into pleading guilty rather than fighting for them, the Oakland County probation violation defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. will stand up and fight for you when no one else can or will.
+In a surprising number of cases, we can achieve outright dismissals of the violation when other lawyers would have had their clients plead guilty.
+If you have been falsely accused of a probation violation, you need us to defend you and prove your innocence.

 Defending Probation Violations

-The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C., have been defending allegations of probation violation in Oakland County for decades.
+The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have been defending probation violation allegations in Oakland County for decades.
 We have the experience, expertise, and know-how to get a false allegation dismissed or get a reduced sentence for a legitimate violation.
-You cannot afford to take chance with a bargain lawyer or general practice attorney when you are facing the possibility of losing your freedom, your job, or your family.
-Call us at (248) 263-6800 for a Free Consultation, and we will tell you exactly what needs to be done to get you out of any potential violation of probation sentence you are facing.
-Complete a Request for Assistance Form, and a seriously experienced VOP attorney will contact you immediately.
+You cannot afford to take a chance with a bargain lawyer or general practice attorney when you are facing the possibility of losing your freedom, your job, or your family.